Drop into a class—in person or online!

 Tuesdays 5:00pm

-Register at the Chagrin Yoga website or on the MindBody app.
-Single class for $18, ten classes for $135, or unlimited for $119/month.
+Register at the Chagrin Yoga website or in the MindBody app.
+(Purchase a single class, a multiple-class pass, or a membership.)

-In-person classes have doors open, exhaust fans, UV HVAC filters.
+In-person classes at Chagrin Yoga have doors open, exhaust fans, UV HVAC filters.
 Online livestream classes let you turn your video off (for a private practice) or on (letting me see your alignment) PLUS you get take longer savasana whenever you want!

 Yoga for Responders

 Class is free every Thursday at 4:15pm at Chagrin Yoga for fire, EMS, police, educators, and support staff of Chagrin Falls and our surrounding areas.
 This class focuses on improving sleep, releasing stress responses, improving breath capacity, and maintaining mobility.
 To show up in person, arrive 5 minutes early at the studio to register the first time.
-If you want a Zoom link, email me at yoga@elizabethsilas.com and tell me where you work, and we'll set you up!
+If you want an online livestream link, email me at yoga@elizabethsilas.com, tell me where you work, and we'll set you up!

 You may be wondering—if this is all new to you—what are these ways of moving and breathing?